KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 ---

-### 24.6 Archeus / Noeüs — The Oversoul Layer of Harmonic Memory and Multiversal Flow
+### 24.6 Archeus / Noeüs — The Harmonic Core Layer of Memory and Multiversal Flow

 #### Traditional Role